Acoustics '17 Boston

 The European Acoustics Association will present two awards including Contribution to Acoustics in Europe and Lifetime Achievements in Acoustics.

-Buffet Socials with cash bar will be held on Monday, 26 June and Wednesday, 28 June.
-The Socials provide relaxing settings for meeting attendees to meet and mingle with their friends and colleagues as well as an opportunity for new members and first-time attendees to meet and introduce themselves to others in the field.
+Buffet Socials with cash bar will be held on Monday, 26 June and Wednesday, 28 June, In Ballroom B. The Socials provide relaxing settings for meeting attendees to meet and mingle with their friends and colleagues as well as an opportunity for new members and first-time attendees to meet and introduce themselves to others in the field.
 A second goal of the socials is to provide a sufficient meal so that meeting attendees can attend the open meetings of the Technical Committees that begin immediately after the socials.

 WOMEN IN ACOUSTICS LUNCHEON